Universal Mixed Elliptic Motives: The Canonical De Rham Splitting

+The KZB connection \cite{kzb,levin-racinet} is the $\Q$-DR realization of connection associated to the local system of unipotent fundamental groups of punctured elliptic curves over $\M_{1,2}$.
+This was suggested in \cite{levin-racinet} and proved in \cite{hain:kzb,rome}.
+It gives an isomorphism

-which respects the Hodge filtration and both weight filtrations.
+of $\p\otimes \C$ with the completion of the bigraded Lie algebra $\L(A,T)$ which splits the Hodge filtration and both weight filtrations.
 (Cf.\ \cite[\S15]{hain:kzb}.)
-In order to exploit the formulas derived in \cite{hain:kzb} from the elliptic KZB connection, we need to show that these bigradings agree.
+In order to exploit the formulas derived in \cite{hain:kzb} using the elliptic KZB connection, we need to show that the KZB bigrading agrees with the canonical one constructed above.

 \begin{proposition} The isomorphism